Revolutionary Communist Party (Argentina): Involvement in automobile industry unions

 PCR sought to organize workers in the automobile industry, by distribution of pamphlets at factory gates and sending some of its cadres to take up employment at factories.
 In the wake of the 1969 Cordobazo, the PCR identified the Perdiel plant as a priority for union organizing.
 Soon the PCR-dominated left opposition began gaining influence at the plant.
-On May 12, 1970 PCR activists took a group of French supervisors hostage at the Perdriel plant of IKA-Renault.
+On May 12, 1970, PCR activists took a group of French supervisors hostage at the Perdriel plant of IKA-Renault.
 This action was done in protest against the removal of leftist candidates in the local union election.
 The factory management caved in and reinstated the leftist candidates.
 The May 12, 1970 factory occupation marked the start of more militant industrial struggles in Argentina.

 In late 1971, ahead of the 1972 Union of Automotor Transport Mechanics and Similar Trades (Smata) union election in Córdoba, PCR and other left groups (Communist Party, Communist Vanguard, Palabra Obrera, El Obrero, Peronismo de Base and non-affiliated leftists) launched the Trade Union Recovery Movement (MRS).
-On April 30, 1972 PCR won various leadership posts in the Union of Automotor Transport Mechanics and Similar Trades (Smata) union election in Córdoba.
+On April 30, 1972, PCR won various leadership posts in the Union of Automotor Transport Mechanics and Similar Trades (Smata) union election in Córdoba.
 The MRS brown list defeated the Peronist green list.
-René Salamca, a Central Committee member of the party, was elected general secretary of SMATA-Córdoba, accompanied by Roque Romero as assistant secretary.
+René Salamanca, a Central Committee member of the party, was elected general secretary of SMATA-Córdoba, accompanied by Roque Romero as assistant secretary.